-Our methodology hinges on a Poisson approximation; we show that the distribution of the number of itemsets with support greater than some appropriate threshold $s{\min}$ is approximately Poisson in a random dataset.
+distribution of the number of itemsets in a random dataset with support at least s, for any s greater than or equal to a minimum threshold $s{\min}$ .
 We obtain this result through a novel application of the Chen-Stein approximation method, which is of independent interest.
-Based on this approximation, we develop an efficient parametric multi-hypothesis test for identifying the threshold $s^$ .
-A crucial feature of this approach is that, unlike most previous work, it takes into account the entire dataset rather than individual discoveries.
-It is therefore able to better distinguish between significant observations and random fluctuations.
+Based on this approximation, we develop an efficient parametric multi-hypothesis test for identifying the desired threshold $s^$ .
+A crucial feature of our approach is that, unlike most previous work, it takes into account the entire dataset rather than individual discoveries.
+It is therefore better able to distinguish between significant observations and random fluctuations.
 We present extensive experimental results to substantiate the effectiveness of our methodology.